Table of Contents

 Once the payroll policies have been framed, they must be transparently communicated and explained to all the employees.

 Continual communication and training on the payroll policies are critical – especially for payroll and HR personnel.
 Payroll management is not static – it is constantly evolving through changes in regulations, technology, technological tools, and payroll services.
-Payroll personnel needs to keep themselves updated with the changes as they occur.
+Payroll personnel need to keep themselves updated with the changes as they occur.

 Institute a Payroll Schedule.

 A payroll schedule lays down the periodicity for paying employees.
-However, when organizations have part-time and contractual workers, in addition to full-time workers, they sometimes follow multiple pay periods.
+However, when organizations have part-time and contractual workers in addition to full-time workers, they sometimes follow multiple pay periods.
 For an optimized payroll process, it is best to minimize pay cycles to simplify payroll processing, prevent duplication of processes, and reduce the risk of errors.

 Once the payroll schedule is issued, you must strictly adhere to the committed schedule.
 The payroll schedule should also be communicated to payroll personnel and all the employees.
 The payroll schedule can be fed into the Akrivia payroll software, and you need never worry again about slipping on the payroll.